Update: This article was last updated on 5th March 2025 to reflect the accuracy and up-to-date information on the page.

 Hello and welcome to this tutorial on how to make a Tic-Tac-Toe game in Scratch.
 Tic-Tac-Toe is a fun game we’ve all played before, and in this video, we’ll be creating a version of it using Scratch.
 Scratch is a visual programming language that makes it easy for anyone to create interactive projects, games, and animations.

-Before starting, let us inform you that if your child is interested in block coding, Moonpreneur offers free pre-robotics classes for 6-8-year-old.
-But you’ve got to hurry; this offer won’t last forever!
-So book a free trial class for your child as soon as possible.
+Before we begin, let us tell you that if your child wants to do block coding, Moonpreneur is providing pre-robotics free classes for kids aged 6-8.
+But you must hurry because the offer is temporary!
+So avail of a free trial class for your kid ASAP.

-1. We need to set the stage for our Tic-Tac-Toe game
+1. We must set the scene for our Tic-Tac-Toe game

 To do this, we’ll need to create a 3×3 grid using sprites.
 We’ll use one sprite for each cell of the grid.
 First, we’ll create a new sprite named “grid.”
 Then, we’ll use a different color for the lines to stand out from the background.